 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-More examples of apps like One Click Privacy are TakeMyFile and Garbage Cleaner, Secure Driver Updater.
-It is common that they are only advertised as useful, legitimate apps.
-In other words, quite often they do not fix any problems/provide users with fake scan results.
+More examples of apps similar to One Click Privacy are TakeMyFile and Garbage Cleaner, and Secure Driver Updater.
+They are commonly advertised as useful, legitimate apps, however, they do not fix any problems and simply provide users with fake scan results.

-Therefore, it is recommended not to download and install such apps, or pay money for their activation/registration.
+Therefore, do not download or install these apps, and do not pay money for activation/registration.

 How did potentially unwanted applications install on my computer?